greenrice-wtnb/AgriSynapse/README.md

 ### Basic Setup Steps
 1. **Cloud Preparation**
    Create a Google Sheet and deploy the provided GAS scripts (`管理用GASスクリプト...txt`).
+   By selecting and running the MyFunction() function from within the Google Apps Script editor, all the sheets necessary for operation will be created automatically.
    Also, configure and deploy the Web App HTML via Cloudflare Pages.
 Set up a redirect-following proxy using Cloudflare Workers.
-2. **Gateway Setup**
+3. **Gateway Setup**
    Flash the code to a Raspberry Pi Pico (LTE-M version) or Pico W (Wi-Fi version) and configure it to communicate with GAS via LTE-M or Wi-Fi.
-3. **Node Assembly & Initial Setup**
+4. **Node Assembly & Initial Setup**
    Assemble the sensor and actuator nodes.
 Upon power-up, they boot in AP mode.
 Access `192.168.4.1` from a smartphone to set node IDs, LoRa channels, TDMA offset values, etc.
-4. **On-site Installation & Calibration**
+5. **On-site Installation & Calibration**
    After installing the system in the field, use the smart controller in the actual environment to calibrate the sensors (setting the reference values).

 ## ⚠️ Disclaimer